no1xsyzy/fyp/outline.md

 1. Organizations are building "reactive" systems
 2. Better for applications nowadays
-3. More flexible, more scalable, more robust
+3. More flexible, more scalable, more robust, more resilient
 4. There is not very good pattern
 5. Using sequential language to create such system sucks